Do you know how long it takes for people to decide whether to stay on your website?

 Plus plenty more helpful tips.
 Let’s jump in!

 Creating a great-looking website isn’t guesswork.
 Follow these best practices to build a website that looks professional and helps visitors find the information they need.
-Or get started in a flash by choosing from one of our expert-designed website templates.
-Browse some of our favorites in the carousel below.
+Read the article for the full rundown of the tips, or check out the graphic below for a TLDR checklist.

 Look at any professionally built website; you’ll notice each site uses the same fonts, colors, logos, and styles on every page.